-- · Have the ability to negotiate a good line in and out of the tree line. - Access and ride all areas of the mountain. - · Introduce riders to a new environmental factor and fun. - Access to powder when it has not snowed for a long period of time.
+- Have the ability to negotiate a good line in and out of the tree line. - Access and ride all areas of the mountain. - Introduce riders to a new environmental factor and fun. - Access to powder when it has not snowed for a long period of time.

-- Keeping the mass over the working edge with minimal inclination. - Lower body steering with fore and aft.
+- Keeping the mass over the working edge with minimal inclination. - · Lower body steering with fore and aft. - Separation and countering of the upper and lower body.